bradb345/project-1/README.md

 ## Approach

+  After receiving the brief for the project, I started pseudo-coding and laying out how I wanted the game to look.
+Once satisfied, I began coding.

 ### Board Rendering

-- I set the width and the empty array for the grid. then set a for loop to create each grid tile and append it to my div, style the height and width of each tile, give it an Id the push it to the array.
+- I set the width and the empty array for the grid.
+Then set a for loop to create each grid tile and append it to my div, style the height and width of each tile, give it an Id then pushed it to the array.